KaylebJay/petz-1/petz/docs/petz.md

 ### Bird Stand
 - Capture your parrot with the Bug Net.
 - Put it on the bird stand (right-click)

+### Barn
+Do create livestocks with the aid of fences.

 ### Bonemeal
 - Install the bonemeal mod and convert your petz bones into fertilizer to grown plants faster.